 How to Vet a Commercial Painting Company

-When a commercial painting company can produce these documents in 24 hours, they do this work for a living.
-But one that hedges, asks why, or sends a generic insurance certificate is selling you a residential operation in commercial clothing.
-So the difference between commercial and residential painting is rarely visible until something goes wrong.
+A contractor who hedges, asks why, or sends a generic insurance certificate is selling a residential operation in commercial clothing.
+The gap between the two is rarely visible until something goes wrong.
 The vetting documents are how you see it before signing.

 What Stays the Same

-Both jobs need clean prep.
-And the right primer.
-Plus two coats where one won’t hold.
-And a crew that masks before they roll.
+Both jobs need clean prep, the right primer, two coats where one won’t hold, and a crew that masks before they roll.
 Both need a foreman who shows up on time and a paint that matches the spec.
 Both need a finish that still looks right two years from now.

-So the difference between commercial and residential painting isn’t about who cares more.
+The difference between commercial and residential painting isn’t about who cares more.
 It’s about whether the contractor can do the work without disrupting your tenants or blowing your budget.
-When commercial painting contractors can do both, they’re the ones worth shortlisting.
+The contractors who can do both are the ones worth shortlisting.

 Ready to Vet the Right Contractor?